Chapter 19 Neural Networks

 Out of these, hidden_layer_sizes is the most central one.
 This describes the network, in particular its hidden layers (the size of input and output layer are automatically determined from data).
 It is a tuple that tells the number of nodes for each hidden layer, so length of the tuple will also tell the number of hidden layers.
 So for instance hidden_layer_sizes = (32, 16) means two hidden layers, the first one with 32 and the following one with 16 nodes. activation describes the activation function, choose “relu” (the default) unless you have good reasons to choose something else. alpha is the l2 regularization parameter and max_iter tells the maximum number of iterations (or epochs if using SGD) before the optimization stops.

-Let us now demonstrate the usage of MLPClassifier on the color spiral image data.
-Let us start with a simple perceptron with a single hidden layer of 20 nodes.
+Let’s now use MLPClassifier to classify points on the color spiral image data.
+Start with a simple perceptron with a single hidden layer of 20 nodes.
 Hence we use hidden_layer_sizes=(20,), a tuple with just a single number.
 Fitting the model and predicting is mostly similar to that of the other sklearn so we do not discuss it here.
 We also increase the number of iterations as the default 200 is too little in this case:

 from sklearn.neural_network import MLPClassifier